Humans are 60% water. The Earth is 71% water. Beer is 95% water.

 There isn’t much to say about hops that I haven’t covered in other articles, so I’ll hit the main points:

-• Hops are added at different points throughout the brewing process.
+- Hops are added at different points throughout the brewing process to yield different hop flavors and aromas.

-• Fresh hops are fresh off the vine, while dry hopped is a technique of hopping.
+- Fresh hops are fresh off the vine, while dry hopping is a technique to add more hop flavor.

-• Hops can make beers bitter, but bitter and hoppy don’t mean the same thing.
-Hops also produce the juicy flavors you find in ales.
+- Hops can make beers bitter, but bitter and hoppy don’t mean the same thing.
+Hops can also produce the juicy flavors you find in Hazy IPAs, along with other fun flavors.

 Malt

-I always like to imagine malt and hops as the sort of yin-yang of beer.
-I haven’t covered them yet, but malts provide that rich, caramelly flavor you find in lagers and some ales.
-So, beers with lots of bitterness or juiciness are more hop-forward, whereas beers with a toasty flavor — like a Vienna Lager or a stout — are more malt-forward.
+I like to imagine malt and hops as the sort of yin-yang of beer.
+Malts provide that rich, caramelly flavor you find in lagers and some ales.
+So, beers with lots of bitterness or juiciness are more hop-forward, whereas beers with a toasty flavor, like a Vienna Lager or a stout, are more malt-forward.

-The term “malt” just means malted, as in malted barley, wheat, rice, oats…whatever grain brewers decide to use.
+The term “malt” just means malted, as in malted barley, wheat, rice, or oats, though brewers could use another form of malt.
+Barley is the most common grain used for malt, but blending malts yields tasty results.
 For example, a rice lager will have malted barley and rice.
-A wheat lager (think Blue Moon) will have, wait for it, malted wheat and barley.
-If you’ve picked up that barley is a common malt, then you’d be spot on.
+A wheat lager like Blue Moon) will have malted wheat and barley.

-Malts provide a lot of the sugars in the brewing process, and that sugar is what turns into alcohol through fermentation.
-This is a wonderful scientific interaction caused by yeast, which is also an important ingredient of beer!
+Malts also provide sugars to the brewing process, and sugar yields alcohol through fermentation.
+This is a wonderful scientific interaction caused by yeast.

 Yeast

-To turn that malty, hoppy, water brew into something with alcohol, brewers add yeast.
-Yeast does pretty much everything from making bread to eating sugars and turning those sugars into booze.
+To turn that malty, hoppy, water brew into something alcoholic, brewers add yeast.
+Yeast does pretty much everything from making bread to eating sugars and creating booze.

 There are different types of yeasts used in brews depending on the brewer’s goals, but here’s one yeast tidbit to note:

 The critical fifth ingredient in beer is…everything else!
-Like seriously, anything else that brewers add to the brew to make their beer.
-This can be anything from spices to fruit purees to ground up Samoa cookies.
+Anything else that brewers add to the brew to make their beer is known as an adjunct.
+This can be anything from spices to fruit purees to ground-up Samoa cookies.

-Adding this Fifth Element to beer makes the future of beer wildly unpredictable and entirely enticing.
-Beer purists will be disgusted.
-The layman won’t understand.
-But brewery patrons?
-They’ll give it a try.
+Adding this Fifth Element makes the future of beer wildly unpredictable and enticing.
+It will be exciting to see what interesting creations brewers come up with!